hirnimeshrampuresoftware/arm-learning-paths/content/learning-paths/server-and-cloud/memcached/memcached_mysql_aws.md

 ## Configure MySQL through Ansible

 Install MySQL and the required dependencies.

-Using a text editor, save the code below to in a file called `playbook.yaml`.
+Using a text editor, save the code below in a file called `playbook.yaml`.
 This Playbook installs & enables MySQL in the instances and creates databases inside them.

 ```console
 ---